Mount Hermon is the only ski resort in Israel. Additionally, it offers activities for visitors during the summer.

 Last ride on chair lift 15:30

 The entrance fee depends on the selected activities.
-Cable car roundtrip ride costs 49 NIS per person.
-Each of the summer attractions (Alpine coaster, summer tubing, and sky rider) cost 30 NIS per person.
+A cable car roundtrip ride costs 49 NIS per person.
+Each summer attraction (Alpine coaster, summer tubing, and sky rider) costs 30 NIS per person.
 And there are also combo tickets where you can purchase a cable car ride and a different number of attraction entrances.

 Note: opening hours and entrance fees were updated in September 2020.
 In any case, recheck the official site before visiting.

-First of all, purchasing on the official website will be cheaper than buying at the box office.
-Moreover, if you do a short search online, then you can purchase different coupons.
+First, purchasing on the official website will be cheaper than buying at the box office.
+Moreover, if you do a short search online, you can purchase different coupons.
 Before our visit, I bought discounted tickets at the cpnclub.co.il.

-All the summer activities are near the entrance (lower level), and you do not need the cable car to reach them.
+All the summer activities are near the entrance (lower level), and you do not need a cable car to reach them.
 Let’s take a look at them.

-The first activity that you will see is the summer tubing.
+The first activity that you will see is summer tubing.

 Summer tubbing – fun family sliding down the mountain on inflatable tubes, children must be five years of age or older.

-This attraction is suitable for younger children, and my nine-year-old daughter decided to skip it.
+This attraction suits younger children, and my nine-year-old daughter decided to skip it.
 Thus we followed the path to the next activities.

 Sky Rider – is the first and highest mountain levitation attraction in Israel.
 Suitable for age six and a height of 120 cm and above, children up to age eight must be accompanied by adults.